Transcendence (2014 film)

 Transcendence is a 2014 American science fiction thriller film directed by Wally Pfister (in his directorial debut) and written by Jack Paglen.
 The film stars Johnny Depp, Morgan Freeman, Rebecca Hall, Paul Bettany, Kate Mara, Cillian Murphy and Cole Hauser, and follows a group of scientists who race to finish an artificial intelligence project while being targeted by a radical anti-technology organization.

 Paglen's screenplay was listed on the 2012 edition of The Black List, a list of popular unproduced screenplays in Hollywood.
-Transcendence was a box office flop, grossing just $103 million against a budget of as much as $150 million.
-The film received mainly mixed reviews; it was criticized for its plot structure, characters and dialogue but praised for its cinematography, acting, and score.
+Transcendence premiered in New York City on April 10, 2014 and was released by Warner Bros.
+Pictures on April 18, 2014.
+The film was considered to be a box-office bomb, grossing $103 million against a budget of as much as $150 million.
+The film received generally negative reviews from critics.

 Plot

 Dr. Will Caster is a scientist who researches the nature of sapience, including artificial intelligence.
 He and his team work to create a sentient computer; he predicts that such a computer will create a technological singularity, or in his words "Transcendence".
 His wife, Evelyn, is also a scientist and helps him with his work.

 An anti-technology terrorist group called "Revolutionary Independence From Technology" (R.I.F.T.) carry out synchronized attacks on A.I. laboratories, while one member shoots Will with a polonium-laced bullet.
 Will is given no more than a month to live.
 In desperation, Evelyn comes up with a plan to upload Will's consciousness into the quantum computer that the project has developed.
 His best friend and fellow researcher, Max Waters, questions the wisdom of this choice, reasoning that the "uploaded" Will would only be an imitation of the real person.
 Will's consciousness survives his body's death in this technological form and requests to be connected to the Internet to grow in capability and knowledge.
 Max believes that the computer is not actually Will and demands that it be shut down.
 Evelyn, being offended, demands that Max leave.

 At a bar, Max is met by Bree, the leader of R.I.F.T.
 He refuses to talk with her and leaves, but is kidnapped by other members of R.I.F.T. in the parking lot.
 They use his cellphone to track down Evelyn's location.
 When R.I.F.T. discovers where Evelyn has established her project, she connects the computer intelligence to the Internet via satellite and escapes before R.I.F.T. destroys the equipment.

 In his virtual form and with Evelyn's help, Will uses his newfound vast capabilities to build a technological utopia in a remote desert town called Brightwood, where, over the course of two years, he spearheads the development of ground-breaking technologies in medicine, energy, biology and nanotechnology.
 However, Evelyn grows fearful of Will's motives when he displays the ability to remotely connect to and control people's minds after they have been subjected to his nanoparticles.